meedstrom/meedstrom.github.io/_posts/2022-01-08-nutrition.md

 <a id="org46aa777"></a>

-## TODO Doctor education
+## Doctor education

 The curriculum for a medical doctor involves almost no nutrition schooling.
 Harvard doctors have zero nutrition courses needed for a degree.
 And at least in 2004, doctor educations in the US ranged from 2 to 24 hours of nutrition schooling (source?).
 This means that like for the rest of us, much of what they know comes from our culture, not from their school.
 When a doctor says &ldquo;mmhmm this looks bad, you need to eat less fat&rdquo; they are drawing on the same amount of knowledge as your nutrition-interested aunt or brother-in-law.

 I don&rsquo;t mean to be skeptical of experts.
-It&rsquo;s just the reality that medical doctors usually are not experts.
-Nor do I mean to be skeptical only of the mainstream, or of health care professionals&#x2026;   you get no points for being &ldquo;alternative&rdquo;.
+It&rsquo;s just the reality that medical doctors usually are not experts when it comes to this subject.
+Nor do I mean to be skeptical only of the mainstream&#x2026;  you get no points for being &ldquo;alternative&rdquo;.
 No matter their background, diet gurus of every stripe always seem to be peddling more than they can possibly know.
 Everyone feels qualified to have an opinion.
-Everyone feels it&rsquo;s *safe* to have an opinion, making for a sea of Dunning-Kruger bullshit.
+Everyone feels it&rsquo;s *safe* to have an opinion making for a sea of Dunning-Kruger BS.

+Anyway, this should inoculate us against weighing credentials too heavily.
+Titles don&rsquo;t matter when it&rsquo;s not inside their field of expertise.

 <a id="org8eb1fd7"></a>